Sunshine Policy: Overview

-Kim Dae-jung administration 1998–2003
+Kim Dae-jung Administration: 1998–2003

-Under Kim Dae-jung's administration the Sunshine Policy was first formulated and implemented.
+The Sunshine Policy was first formulated and implemented under Kim Dae-jung's government.
 North-South cooperative business developments began, including a railroad and the Mount Kumgang Tourist Region, where several thousand South Korean citizens still traveled until 2008, when there was a shooting incident and the trips were cancelled.
 Though negotiations for them were difficult, three reunions between divided families were held.

-In 2000, Kim Dae-jung and Kim Jong-il met at a summit meeting, the first conference held between leaders of the two States after the Korean War.
-The summit meeting was held from June 13 to 15, and at the end of the meeting, June 15th North–South Joint Declaration was adopted between the two Koreas.
+The year 2000 marked a significant milestone in relations between the two states when Kim Dae-jung and Kim Jong Il came together for the 2000 inter-Korean summit, the first-time leaders of each Korea had met since the end of the Civil War.
+The conference was held between 13 and 15 June.
+By the end of the meeting, the June 15th North–South Joint Declaration was adopted between the two Koreas.
 In the declaration, the two Koreas reached an agreement on five points, to settle the problem of independent reunification, to promote peaceful reunification, to solve humanitarian problems such as the issue of separated families, to encourage cooperation and exchange in their economy, and to have a dialogue between the North and South.
-After the summit, however, talks between the two States stalled.
+After the summit, however, talks between the two states stalled.
 Criticism of the policy intensified and Unification Minister Lim Dong-won lost a no-confidence vote on September 3, 2001.
 Returning from his meeting in Washington with newly elected President Bush, Kim Dae-jung described his meeting as embarrassing while privately cursing President Bush and his hardliner approach.
 This meeting negated any chance of a North Korean visit to South Korea.
 With the Bush administration labeling North Korea as being part of the "axis of evil", North Korea renounced the non-proliferation treaty, kicked out UN inspectors, and restarted its nuclear program.
 In 2002 a short naval skirmish over disputed fishing territory killed six South Korean naval soldiers, further chilling relations.

-Roh Moo-hyun administration 2003–08
+Roh Moo-hyun administration: 2003–2008

 President Roh Moo-hyun continued the policy of his predecessor, and relations on the divided peninsula warmed somewhat from 2002.
 In 2003, the issue of the North's possession of nuclear weapons surfaced again, with both North Korea and the United States accusing each other of breaching the Agreed Framework.

 Nevertheless, Roh stayed committed to the policy and his government continued to supply the North with humanitarian aid.
 The two governments continued cooperation on the projects begun under Kim Dae-jung and also started the Kaesong Industrial Park, with South Korea spending the equivalent of just over $324 million on aid to the North in 2005.

-There appeared to be a pro-unificational Korean trend in public attitudes during the Roh administration, though there are significant differences between generations, political groups, and regions.
+There appeared to be a pro-unification Korean trend in public attitudes during the Roh administration, though there are significant differences between generations, political groups, and regions.
 But the ruling Uri Party, which strongly supported it, suffered electoral defeats and in 2008 the party lost its majority in the government.
 The new government took a harsher stance toward North Korea.